astropuffin/oakmtg.club/content/english/guide/_index.md

 ---
 title: Voter Guide
 bg_image: images/backgrounds/OaklandPanorama2.jpg
-description: What you need to vote in Oakland on November 3rd.
+description: What you need to vote in Oakland on November 3, 2020.

 ---
 ## The Procrastinator’s Guide to Oakland Voting

-#### November 3, 2020

 #### By #oakmtg friends